LoanDB/loanpy/README.rst

 | |loanpy|
 | |Build Status|

 loanpy is a tool for historical linguists.
-It extracts sound changes and constraints from an etymological dictionary, generates pseudo-roots for L1, pseudo- sound-substitutions for L2, searches for phonetically identical lexemes and ranks those according to semantic similarity.
+It extracts sound changes and constraints from an etymological dictionary, generates pseudo-roots for L1, pseudo- sound-substitutions for L2, searches for phonetically identical lexeme-pairs and ranks them according to semantic similarity.

 Installation
 ~~~~~~~~~~~~